 Regardless of your emergency, our dentists are here to help.
 Keep reading to learn more about what steps you can take for common dental emergencies.

-- Take over the counter pain medication.
+- Take over-the-counter pain medication.
 If you’re taking aspirin, don’t put it directly on the affected tooth or the nearby gum tissue.
-Aspirin is highly acidic and can result in serious chemical burns for your tooth and gums.
+Aspirin is highly acidic and can result in serious chemical burns to your tooth and gums.

-- Press a cold compress to your cheek over the affected area to control the pain and bring down swelling.
+- Press a cold compress on your cheek over the affected area to control the pain and bring down swelling.

 - Gently rinse your mouth with a salt solution for 30 seconds, three times a day or after meals.
 This can help loosen debris that may be caught in cavities or in between your teeth, reduce swelling, and improve healing.
 To make a salt solution, mix one teaspoon of salt in one cup of warm water.

 - Schedule an appointment with DiBartola Dental by dialing (412) 221-9440.
 Our emergency dentists will diagnose the cause and can provide possible solutions such as extractions or root canal treatment.